-2022 Director Compensation
+2024 Director Compensation

-As part of its evaluation of compensation levels for the 2022 fiscal year, the Compensation Committee recommended and the Board of Directors approved, the retention of Aon to review compensation levels of our independent directors and committee members.
-Aon was instructed to benchmark and make recommendations regarding the initial and annual retainer amounts for directors and chairpersons of the Board of Directors and the various committees, as well as the amounts and terms of initial and annual long-term equity incentive awards for directors.
-On recommendation by Aon in 2022, the equity compensation and cash compensation for non-employee directors in connection with their service on the Board of Directors is as follows:
+As part of its evaluation of compensation levels for the 2024 fiscal year, the Compensation Committee recommended and the Board of Directors approved, the retention of Aon to review compensation levels of our independent directors and committee members.
+Aon was instructed to benchmark and make recommendations regarding the annual retainer amounts for directors and chairpersons of the Board of Directors and the various committees, as well as the amounts and terms of initial and annual long-term equity incentive awards for directors.
+On recommendation by Aon in 2024, the equity compensation and cash compensation for non-employee directors in connection with their service on the Board of Directors in 2024 is as follows:

-An annual retainer of \$60,000 was paid to the Lead Independent Director and \$40,000 was paid to all othernon-employee directors.
-These retainers were paid in quarterly installments.
+An annual retainer of \$60,000 to be paid to the Lead Independent Director and \$40,000 was paid to all other non-employee directors.
+These retainers were paid in quarterly installments, with the Lead Independent Director retainer ending August 2024 at the time Mr. King became an employee as Interim Executive Chairman.
 Each quarterly payment was conditioned on the director remaining a director on the date of actual payment, which was typically within 10 days following the completion of the respective calendar quarter.
-Retainers are pro-rated for the portion of the year during which a director was on the Roard

-Additional annual cash compensation for the chairpersons and members of each committee as set forth in the following table and paid on the same schedule and on the same terms as the non-employee director compensation described above:
+Retainers are pro-rated for the portion of the year during which a director was on the Board of Directors.
+These annual retainers have remained the same since 2017.
+Additional annual cash compensation for the chairpersons and members of each committee as set forth in the following table, are the same as the previous year, and are paid on the same schedule and terms as the non-employee director compensation described above: